Rrrrrroar/Rrrrrroar/README.md

 ## Chookity pok 👋

 Welcome to my Github account!
-I'm Ro a human behaviour enthusiast.
+I'm Ro, a human behaviour enthusiast.
 In this account, you'll find me surviving through an pretty cool AI applied course to get me started in this world I hope you enjoy my content and find it useful.